 LC For the Pancake Lovers Amongst Us Note

-Authors Bruce Weinstein and Mark Scarbrough, bless them, note that if you want to turn this handy dandy waffle mix into pancake mix—soon to be pancake batter—simply thin it out with 1/4 cup additional milk or maybe a little more, depending on how dry the flours have gotten as they’ve sat on the shelf.
-Presto—er, pronto!
+Authors Bruce Weinstein and Mark Scarbrough—bless them—note that if you want to turn this handy dandy waffle mix into pancake mix—soon to be pancake batter—simply thin it out with 1/4 cup additional milk (or maybe a touch more, depending on how dry the flours have gotten as they’ve sat on the shelf) and presto!
 Pancakes in place of waffles.
-We’re quite taken with the nuttiness imparted by the whole grains, although if this isn’t your thing, consider tricking yourself and everyone else by embellishing that stack with a slab of ham, an egg sunny-side up, berries or sliced fruit galore, maybe even a sophisticated, herb-infused riff on maple syrup.
+We’re quite taken with the nuttiness imparted by the whole grains, although if anyone in your family has a hard time wrapping their mind and their mouth around something healthful so early in the morning, consider distracting them with a slab of ham, an egg sunny-side up, berries, or sliced fruit galore.

 - 1 cup old-fashioned rolled oats (don’t use quick-cooking or steel-cut oats)